DiarTor/DiTube/README.md

 MiTube is a Telegram bot that simplifies downloading YouTube videos.
 With MiTube, users can choose their preferred language (Farsi or English), select video quality, and easily download videos right from Telegram.

+Working instance of the robot on telegram : [@MiTubeRobot](https://t.me/mituberobot) 🤖

 ---

 ## Installation :rocket: